Adult Social Services Digital Care & Support Assessment

 The discovery phase – undertaken by Looking Local in collaboration with Stockton Council, Kent County Council and Nottinghamshire County Council – worked through the ‘as-is’ process and the different approaches that councils take to the CSA assessments (three conversations, more traditional Care Act led and strengths based), the use cases for a digital approach and uncovered the varied benefits that a digital solution could deliver.

-Development has been agile and is user-centred.
-Guided by the six councils, we a range of features have been developed, including advocacy use to allow family/friends/staff to support people with their application and offline features to support staff during home visits where no connectivity is available.
+Development was agile and is user-centred.
+Guided by the six councils, a range of features were developed, including advocacy use to allow family/friends/staff to support people with their application and offline features to support staff during home visits where no connectivity is available.

 HEADLINE BUSINESS CASE

-Many councils we have spoken with are assessing digital tools to support the delivery of adult social care.
+Many councils we spoke with assessed digital tools to support the delivery of adult social care.
 Looking Local has already tackled the Financial Assessment side of this equation in their BetterCare product, and proven that up to 80% of this audience are capable of self-serving digitally.

 A highly intuitive and compelling digital solution based on the work of this collaboration is now available.
-More information on BetterCare Support and the supporting business case can be found here or visit the BetterCare website for more information, a video demonstration and feature matrix.
+More information on BetterCare Support and the supporting business case can be found by following the button below.